edgarcltop/Convexa/README.md

     ```
    Metro waiting on exp://xxx.xxx.x.xx:xxxx
    ```
-    > **⚠️ IMPORTANT:** if using expo go  **save for later**, you’ll need it the backend better auth trusted origins.
+    > **⚠️ IMPORTANT:** if using expo go  **save for later**, you’ll need it for the backend environment variable.
 If using prebuild we'll use the app schema from app.json

 5. In the **@convexpo/backend** terminal pane, the Convex wizard will prompt: